Experiences with the easycap DC60 audio and video capture adapter on Linux

 Known issues

-• Some stk1160 based Easycaps don't work on the stk1160 driver but on the legacy easycap driver.
+• Some stk1160 based Easycaps don't work on the stk1160 driver but on the legacy easycap driver. (will be solved in kernel 3.12 !)

 Read more on this post: